mariusjagminas/news-app/README.md

 # NewsApp

-Latest news from over 15,000 different sources.
+The latest news from over 15,000 different sources.
 Users can search for the latest news by entering keywords or selecting from categories

 This project was built with :